maelstrom-software/maelstrom/doc/book/src/cargo-maelstrom/spec/directives.md

 # Directives

-The `maelstrom-test.toml` file consists of a list of "directives" which are applied in order.
+The `cargo-maelstrom.toml` file consists of a list of "directives" which are applied in order.
 Each directive has some optional fields, one of which may be `filter`.
 To compute the job spec for a test, `cargo-maelstrom` starts with a default spec, then iterates over all the directives in order.
 If a directive's